Landing at Cape Helles: Kumkale

 At 5:15 a.m.
 French battleships Jauréguiberry and Henri IV, with the cruisers Jeanne d'Arc and Latouche-Tréville, the British battleship HMS Prince George and the Russian cruiser Askold began a bombardment of Kumkale before the 6th Régiment mixte Coloniale landed near the fort, on a small undefended beach but the current flowing from the Dardanelles was so fast, that the landing force reached the beach only at 10:00 a.m.
-The lack of surprise was compensated for by the long bombardment, on terrain much flatter than that of the peninsula and most of the Ottoman troops were so shaken by the time of the landing, that they had retired across the river.
+The lack of surprise was compensated for by the long bombardment, on terrain much flatter than that of the peninsula and most of the Ottoman troops were so shaken by the time of the landing that they had retired across the river.
 The fort and village of Kum Kale were swiftly occupied with few casualties.
 The rest of the disembarkation was also delayed by the current but at 5:30 p.m. an advance began towards Yeni Shehr and the Orkanie Mound, where the advances were stopped by the Ottoman defenders.
 An observation aircraft reported that reinforcements had arrived and the attempt was abandoned.
 During the night the French illuminated the area with searchlights and Jauréguiberry maintained a slow bombardment.
 At 8:30 p.m., Ottoman counter-attacks began and continued until dawn, all of them costly failures; the French prepared to resume the advance to Yeni Shehr in the morning.

 On 26 April, Ottoman troops captured the Kum Kale cemetery and then 50–60 men advanced with white flags and dropped their weapons.
 Ottoman and French troops mingled, officers began to parlay and suddenly Capitaine Roeckel was abducted.
-French troops resumed hostilities but the French and Ottoman infantry were still mixed up and some Ottomans slipped past, occupied several houses and captured two machine-guns.
+French troops resumed hostilities but the French and Ottoman infantry were still mixed up.
+Some Ottomans slipped past, occupied several houses and captured two machine-guns.
 The French re-captured the houses but an attempt to get the guns back was another costly failure.
 The French concluded that the surrender had been genuine but had then been infiltrated by other troops conducting a ruse.
 The French shot nine prisoners in reprisal.
 During the day the Ottoman commander requested reinforcements.
 By the end of the diversion, French casualties were 778 men and the Ottoman defenders had 1,730 casualties, including 500 missing.
 By 27 April, the French had landed on the right flank of the British at Helles.
-After the landings, the Ottoman commander, General Weber Pasha was criticised for being caught unprepared, poor tactics, communication failures and leadership, although the flat terrain had made accurate bombardment from offshore much easier.
+After the landings, the Ottoman commander, General Weber Pasha, was criticised for being caught unprepared, poor tactics, communication failures and leadership, although the flat terrain had made accurate bombardment from offshore much easier.
 An Ottoman artillery battery at Tepe caused severe casualties during the departure, and Savoie sailed inshore to bombard the Ottomans.